 You can add other reading, like a devotional or a Psalm, or even have multiple bookmarks in multiple books of the Bible, and read a little in each book every time you show up to read.
 But build the Bible opening habit by starting with just one book, one chapter a day.

 “Seek ye first the kingdom of God and His righteousness, and all these things shall be added unto you.”
 Matthew 6:33

-These first three have been the logistics of this habit.
+These first three have been the logistics of this habit of Bible reading.
 Now we get to the intangible things that bind it all together.

 4. Pray for understanding and joy.